verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/server_mode/index.rst

 Server Mode
 ================

-VTR provides ability to run server mode using following command line arguments
+VTR provides the ability to run in server mode using the following command-line arguments.

 .. code-block:: none

   --server --port_num 60555

-Server mode may accept only single client application connection and response with two kind of requests: **get critical path list** and **highlight selected critical path elements**
+Server mode may only accept a single client application connection and respond to two types of requests: **get critical path report** and **highlight selected critical path elements**.

 Communication telegram
 -------------------------

-Telegram is a byte sequence consist from the two parts: fixed size **telegram header** and **telegram body** which could have vary size.
+Telegram consists of two parts: a fixed-size **telegram header** and a variable-size **telegram body**.
-**telegram header** is set of helper infomation to properly extract telegram body sequence from the data flow.
+The telegram header contains helper information required to properly extract the telegram body sequence from the data flow.

 .. _fig_comm_telegram_structure: